garfix/nli-go/doc/remarks.md

+# 2020-03-07

+It's now possible to provide multiple arguments to the grammar rewrite rules.
+I wrote a test "filler stack test" that tests if this works.
+It passes! :D

+# 2020-03-06

+When the rewrite rules get multiple arguments, these arguments have specific functions:

+The proper_noun must have only one argument.
+The name will be always be linked to the first argument.

+    proper_noun(N1)

+NP predicates must have one argument: the entity

+    np(E1)

+VP predicates have a predication argument (that represents the predication itself) and zero or more entity arguments.
+We keep them apart by giving them different letters

+    vp(P1, E1, E2)

+VP dependency passing dependencies have both the VP arguments, and also the dependency arguments.
+Let's give these long-term dependencies variable names like L1, L2.
+These dependencies can be thought of as a stack.
+L2 was added later, and should be removed first.

+    dep_vp(P1, E1, E2, L1, L2)

+Dependencies must be passed _only_ via `dep_vp` relations, not via `vbar`, `verb` or other relations.
+Also: dependencies are not passed via `np` relations.
+At least not until I have a use case for it, in which case I will create `dep_np`.

 # 2020-02-29

 The last few days I have been going through every book I have on the subject of extraposition.
 Trying to find the